LindsaySummers/Assessment/README.md

 >(Repeat) I repeated these steps exactly for the 2015 data

 ### ★ “Froze” the Top Six Panes
->By clicking on A7
->   The first column, so that no columns before are affected)
->   And the 7th row, so that the first 6 rows "Freeze"
+>By clicking on A7 - The first column, so that no columns before are affected, and the 7th row, so that the first 6 rows "Freeze"
 >I froze them so that data can sort without sorting the column headers.
 >Sorted this new column of last digits, 0-9, and then non-numbers at the bottom.